The first choice for

 Our Team includes nationally recognised fundraising experts.
 All have a proven track record and most have been with us for many years.
 Each has one or more specialisms.
 None are generalists.
 When new people join us, we take up references and check their qualifications.
 We also seek feedback on their work from our clients.
 As a result, you get an experienced, quality assured consultant every time

 Please see the short biographies below to see what our Team can offer.

-Simon is the Director of Wootton George Consulting.
+Simon is the Founder of Wootton George Consulting.
 He has worked in the voluntary sector since 1987 and as a consultant since 1996.
 He has achieved the Diploma in Fundraising Management and in 2010 was elected a Fellow of the Institute of Fundraising.
 Simon's special interests include strategic planning for fundraising, as well as legacy campaigning and charitable trust fundraising.
 He carries out a wide range of assignments in these fields for our clients.

 Lake is a digital fundraising entrepreneur and a recognised expert on

 fundraising through new media.
 A fundraiser since 1988 (Oxfam, Afghanaid

 and Amnesty International UK), he founded UK Fundraising, the world's